tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/01_lambdas_in_functional_programming.md

 ### What is a Lambda

 In simple terms then, a lambda is just an anonymous function.
 That's it.
-Nothing special, it's just a compact way to define a function.
-Anonymous functions are useful when you want to pass around functionality.
-For example, passing functionality as a argument to a method.
+Nothing special.
+It's just a compact way to define a function.
+Anonymous functions are useful when you want to pass around fragments of reusable functionality.
+For example, passing functions into other functions.

 Many main stream languages already support lambdas including Scala, C#, Objective-C, Ruby, C++(11), Python and many others.